Lighthouses of Bermuda

 pier supported by three piles.
 Beacon painted with black and

 white horizontal bands.
-A photo is available, Mike Fitzpatrick has a distant view, and Google has a satellite
+Mike Fitzpatrick has a distant view, but clouds block Google's satellite

 view.
 Located on a reef on the northwestern side of the Bermuda

 archipelago.
 Accessible only by boat.
 Site open, tower closed.

 - Chub Heads